nxp-mcuxpresso/mcuxsdk-doc/develop/sdk/example_development.md

 ## prj.conf

 prj.conf here specifies the example specific configuration values for Kconfig symbols.
-It will be merged together with other device, board and shield prj.conf values to produce the final configurations.
+It will be merged together with other prj.conf values from device, board and shield to produce the final configurations.

 See [prj.conf](../build_system/Configuration_System.md#prj-conf) for more details.